Livinho91/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
+  course = "Just a simple try"
+  institution = "Afghanistan"
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  year = 2012

 [[education.courses]]